With China as unstated focus, US-Africa summit begins in Washington

 White House said that the US-Africa summit is not going to be about China.
 "It's going to be about Africa."

-"If you compare what the United States is committing over the next three years to what any other country is committing, I think we stack up extremely favorably," Sullivan said.
+"If you compare what the United States is committing over the next three years to what any other country is committing, I think we stack up extremely favourably," Sullivan said.

 We are 'sincere' for African nations: China